nxp-mcuxpresso/mcuxsdk-examples/soem_examples/soem_servo_motor/bm/readme.md

 ## Running the demo
-If the test passes, D6 LED light will light up and the motor will start to retate.

 When the demo is running, the serial port will output:

 NETC EP frame loopback example start.